flet-dev/website/docs/controls/webview.md

 ---
-title: MobileWebViewer
+title: WebView
-sidebar_label: MobileWebViewer
+sidebar_label: WebView
-slug: mobilewebviewer
+slug: webview
 ---

 Easily load webpages while allowing user interaction.

 :::info
-The `MobileWebViewer` control is designed exclusively for iOS and Android platforms.
-To use a webview on desktop or in a browser, consider utilizing the `DesktopWebViewer` control.
+This control is supporting mobile only, a desktop and browser version is in the development.
 :::

 import Tabs from '@theme/Tabs';